pogo420/learning-elk/README.md

 ### Sharding
 * Dividing the data into multiple pieces.
 * Index is divided into multiple shards.
 * Each shards are saved in different nodes based on the capacity.
-Enables horizontal scaling.
 * A node can contain shards of multiple indices.
+* Running parallel queries on different shards is also possible to enhance speed.
+* Long story short - > **Elastic Enables horizontal scaling via sharding.**